Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsubsubsubsection("Wlroots Implementation")
-As mentioned in @HyprlandImplementation, the wlroots implementation can only be implemented via wayland protocols and is as such also limited to the used protocol.
+As mentioned in @HyprlandImplementation, the wlroots implementation can only be implemented via Wayland protocols and is as such also limited to the used protocol.
 Hence, the wlroots implementation does not offer persistent storing of monitor configurations, instead only offering applying of a specific configuration.